tbgitoo/SynthesizerBase/README.md

 That can be generic wavetable synthesizers as done by Jan Wilczek, you could also base it on fluidsynth, as you whish.
 We were simply looking for a convenient and solid base architecture for various synthesizers, and seeing Jan Wilczek's systematic approach, tried to extract the very core essence of it, for extension in other projects.

+## Dependencies

+For this to work, you need to configure oboe (i.e. https://github.com/google/oboe).
+A first possibility is via gradle dependency, but we found this to be less stable, a more complex but ultimately at least in our case more reliable solution was inclusion via the github submodule mechanism.